jia1217/ParallelProgammingLabs/docs/Labs/Lab2.md

 * Select Reports > Report Utilization and click OK to see the utilization report you saw previously.

-* Select File > Open Checkpoint, select uart_led.dcp.
+* Select File > Open Checkpoint, select checkpoint_2.dcp.

 * Click No to keep the Checkpoint_1 open.
 This will invoke second Vivado GUI.